-School choir until my graduation in 2000.
+From the age of 6, I received lessons in piano and music theory / ear training at the Brooklyn College Preparatory Center for the Performing Arts.
+In the early 1990's, hearing legendary musicians on former radio station 104 WNCN made an indelible impression on me and inspired a long-term passion.
+My sensibility for jazz and popular music also developed during this period, since 101.9, the "smooth jazz" station, was also listened to at home.
+I accompanied the Stuyvesant High School choir until my graduation in 2000.
 In January of that year, I performed the third movement of Sergei Rachmaninov's Second Piano Concerto with the school's symphony orchestra.
 The then-president of the Stuyvesant Parents Association praised the "extraordinary performance" in an issue of the PA newsletter.
-Starting in August 2000, I attended Columbia University where I continued my piano studies.
-Wishing to dedicate myself more completely to music, I transferred to Manhattan School of Music in September 2002.
-I completed my graduate training there in May 2008 under the pianistic and musical guidance of Arkady Aronov.
+Starting in August 2000, I attended Columbia University where I continued my piano lessons as a student in the School of Engineering and Applied Sciences.
+Wishing to fully commit myself to music through the piano, I transferred to Manhattan School of Music in September 2002.
+There, I studied classical piano performance with Donn-Alexander Feder (interesting name, no?) and Arkady Aronov.

 I have taught beginner and intermediate level private piano lessons to adults and children since January 2009.
 Throughout January 2010, I accompanied a student production of the musical _You're A Good Man, Charlie Brown_ at The Women's Leadership School of Astoria, Queens.
-In May of that year, I collaborated with Jermaine Lewis, a Bronx composer for a concert of his musical, _Spiritual Heritage_.
-These performance endeavors helped me grow in my feel for popular music (including improvisation,) which I enjoy conveying to students who prefer to learn piano through that style.
-My appreciation of contemporary music has also developed through my activities as piano teacher and music transcriber (someone who notates music on paper or computer by ear) for the lead singer of 3D2, a contemporary pop group that has performed in Madison Square Garden as well as at international venues.
-During the regular school year, I teach group piano lessons to children ages 6-13 in a private school setting.
+In May of that year, I worked with Jermaine Lewis on a concert of his musical, _Spiritual Heritage_, staged at Mt.
+Hermon Baptist Church, Bronx.
+These collaborations developed my feel for popular music (including improvisation,) which I enjoy conveying to students who prefer to learn piano through that style.
+My appreciation of contemporary music has also benefited through my activities as music transcriber (someone who notates music on paper or computer by ear) for the lead singer of 3D2, a contemporary pop group that has performed at Madison Square Garden as well as international venues.